Why The Right Word Choices Result in Better Writing

-Simplicity: readers don’t want to have to run to the dictionary to get through a page of your writing and they don’t appreciate the haughtiness that erudite writing evokes.
-If you’re writing to a high-brow audience, then by all means, feel free to pontificate, but to reach a wider audience, make your language accessible.
+Simplicity: Readers don’t want to have to run to the dictionary to get through a page of your writing, and most don’t appreciate the haughtiness that erudite writing evokes.
+If you’re writing to a highbrow audience, then by all means, feel free to pontificate, but to reach a wider audience, make your language accessible.
 The fix: check your text for rare and long words, and if you can replace them with more common or shorter words, do it.

 Better Words for Better Writing

 Whether you agonize over word choice while you’re drafting or during revisions, there are some incredibly useful tools for making word choice a breeze.
 In addition to using the tools that are at your disposal, consistently working to expand your vocabulary will do wonders for improving your language and word-choice skills:

 - The thesaurus and the dictionary are your friends.
 Use them (especially the thesaurus).

 - Read voraciously.
 Nothing will improve your writing and your vocabulary as well as the simple act of reading.

 - Read and write poetry.
 Poems are full of vivacious words.
 You’ll develop a knack for word choice and grow a bountiful vocabulary if you study a little poetry.

 - Play word games like Scrabble, Scattergories, and Words with Friends, which force you to actively use your vocabulary.

 - Sign up for Word of the Day and commit to learning 365 words over the next year.

 Have you ever gotten frustrated by reading a book that was peppered with poor word choices?
 Do you make a conscious effort to use the right words in your writing?
 How far will you go to find the perfect word for a sentence?
 Share your thoughts on how good word choices result in better writing by leaving a comment, and keep writing!